The biggest problem for website owners and marketers in 2017 and beyond isn’t the tools available. It’s figuring out how to use the tools they have.

 Click-through to Author

 On the Content Explorer results, you can click through to look at a specific writer.
-This is useful for tracking down guest post opportunities or finding freelance journalist who write at a range of publications.
+This is useful for tracking down guest post opportunities or finding a freelance journalist who writes at a range of publications.

 Export Twitter Sharers

 Also on the Content Explorer results, you can view & export people who have tweeted each piece of content in the last 7 days (the 7 days is to ensure you’re only getting people who remember Tweeting it – you can still get a larger export from Topsy).
 This opens up a whole new world of Twitter marketing opportunities.

 - Create a custom audience for Twitter advertising.
 If you know they tweeted one piece of content on a topic, they are probably interested in another.
 I did this for a small giveaway experiment.